email@example.com · (626) 796-7555 ext.126

 Carlos joined Rothner Segall & Greenstone as an associate in 2017.
 His practice focuses on representing unions and employees in federal and state court litigation, administrative proceedings (including before the California Public Employment Relations Board and the National Labor Relations Board), and arbitrations.

-Presently, Carlos is a member of the AFL-CIO Lawyers Coordinating Committee and the Labor and Employment Sections of the American Bar Association, the California Lawyers Association, and the Los Angeles County Bar Association.
+Presently, Carlos is a member of the AFL-CIO Union Lawyers Alliance and the Labor and Employment Sections of the American Bar Association, the California Lawyers Association, and the Los Angeles County Bar Association.
 Prior to becoming an attorney, Carlos was an adjunct philosophy professor.

 Bar Admissions: California